May 26, 2026 · AI

 Local search has always been the front door for service businesses, but the door is being rebuilt.
 Google’s own Think with Google research shows that 76% of people who search for something nearby visit a related business within a day, and 28% of those searches end in a purchase.
 That funnel is now being mediated by AI answers that summarize, filter, and recommend, often before a user clicks a single blue link.

 The shift to AI-generated results is no longer theoretical.
 Google has confirmed that AI Overviews are a default surface for billions of queries, and the company has been steadily layering AI experiences across Maps, the local pack, and Chrome’s address bar.
-For brands that built their visibility on social-first growth, TikTok shop tags, Instagram reels, LinkedIn posts, this is the moment your social cadence becomes discovery infrastructure, not just engagement.
+For brands that built their visibility on social-first growth, TikTok shop tags, Instagram reels, LinkedIn posts, this is the moment your posting cadence becomes discovery infrastructure, not just engagement.

 What’s New: Three Shifts